MicrosoftDocs/power-automate-docs/articles/teams/power-automate-teams-app-create.md

 ms.author: hamenon
 ---

-# Create flows from within the create tab
+# Create flows from within Teams

 The create tab within the Power Automate Teams app lets you create flows from templates or from scratch.